Oxygen compounds: Other inorganic compounds

-Hydrogen peroxide (H_{2}O_{2}) can be produced by passing a volume of 96% to 98% hydrogen and 2 to 4% oxygen through an electric discharge.
-A more commercially-viable method is to allow autoxidation of an organic intermediate, 2-ethylanthrahydroquinone dissolved in an organic solvent, to oxidize to H_{2}O_{2} and 2-ethylanthraquinone.
+Hydrogen peroxide (H2O2) can be produced by passing a volume of 96% to 98% hydrogen and 2 to 4% oxygen through an electric discharge.
+A more commercially-viable method is to allow autoxidation of an organic intermediate, 2-ethylanthrahydroquinone dissolved in an organic solvent, to oxidize to H2O2 and 2-ethylanthraquinone.
 The 2-ethylanthraquinone is then reduced and recycled back into the process.

 When dissolved in water, many metallic oxide form alkaline solutions, while many oxides of nonmetals form acidic solutions.
 For example, sodium oxide in solution forms the strong base sodium hydroxide, while phosphorus pentoxide in solution forms phosphoric acid.

-Oxygenated anions such as chlorates (ClO_{3}^{−}), perchlorates (ClO_{4}^{−}), chromates (CrO_{4}^{2−}), dichromates (Cr_{2}O_{7}^{2−}), permanganates (MnO_{4}^{−}), and nitrates (NO_{3}^{−}) are strong oxidizing agents.
-Oxygen forms heteropoly acids and polyoxometalate ions with tungsten, molybdenum and some other transition metals, such as phosphotungstic acid (H_{3}PW_{12}O_{40}) and octadecamolybdophosphoric acid (H_{6}P_{2}Mo_{18}O_{62}).
+Oxygenated anions such as chlorates (ClO3-), perchlorates (ClO4-), chromates (CrO4(2-)), dichromates (Cr2O7(2-)), permanganates (MnO4-), and nitrates (NO3-) are strong oxidizing agents.
+Oxygen forms heteropoly acids and polyoxometalate ions with tungsten, molybdenum and some other transition metals, such as phosphotungstic acid (H3PW12O40) and octadecamolybdophosphoric acid (H6P2Mo18O62).

 Oxygen can form oxides with heavier noble gases xenon and radon, although this needs indirect methods.
-Even though no oxides of krypton are known, oxygen is able to form covalent bonds with krypton in an unstable compound Kr(OTeF_{5})_{2}.
+Even though no oxides of krypton are known, oxygen is able to form covalent bonds with krypton in an unstable compound Kr(OTeF5)2.

-One unexpected oxygen compound is dioxygenyl hexafluoroplatinate, O_{2}^{+}PtF_{6}^{−}, discovered in studying the properties of platinum hexafluoride (PtF_{6}).
-A change in color when this compound was exposed to atmospheric air suggested that dioxygen was being oxidized (in turn the difficulty of oxidizing oxygen led to the hypothesis that xenon might be oxidized by PtF_{6}, resulting in discovery of the first xenon compound xenon hexafluoroplatinate Xe^{+}PtF_{6}^{−}).
+One unexpected oxygen compound is dioxygenyl hexafluoroplatinate, O2+PtF6-, discovered in studying the properties of platinum hexafluoride (PtF6).
+A change in color when this compound was exposed to atmospheric air suggested that dioxygen was being oxidized (in turn the difficulty of oxidizing oxygen led to the hypothesis that xenon might be oxidized by PtF6, resulting in discovery of the first xenon compound xenon hexafluoroplatinate Xe+PtF6-).
 The cations of oxygen are formed only in the presence of stronger oxidants than oxygen, which limits them to the action of fluorine and certain fluorine compounds.
 Simple oxygen fluorides are known.